uhh-lt/AmharicHateSpeech/Data/RANLP2023/README.md

  [![](../../logo.png)](https://github.com/uhh-lt/amharicmodels/)
 # Introduction
 The Amharic Hate Speech data is collected using the Twitter API spanning from October 1, 2020 - NOvember 30, 2022 considering the scio-political daynamics of Ethiopia in Twitter space.
-We used [WEbAnno](http://ltdemos.informatik.uni-hamburg.de/codebookanno-cba/) tool for data annotation; each tweet is annotated by two native speakers and curated by one more experianced adjudicator to deremined the gold labels.
+We used [WEbAnno](http://ltdemos.informatik.uni-hamburg.de/codebookanno-cba/) tool for data annotation; each tweet is annotated by two native speakers and curated by one more experianced adjudicator to deremine the gold labels.
 A totoal of 15.1k tweets consisting of three class labels namely: Hate, Offenisve and Normal are presented.
 Read our papers[URL to reased sooon] for more details about the dataset.

 # Amharic Hate Speech Data Annotation: Lab Controlled Annotation
 The dataset is annotated by two annotators and a curator to determine the gold labels.